marekSurak/ethers-learning/README.md

 ```

 <b>Signer</b> <br />
-`signer` provides an access to private key, which means you can sign message and authorize transaction which can charge your account like sending ETH and write operations in smart-contract.
+provides an access to private key, which means you can sign message and authorize transaction which can charge your account like sending ETH and write operations in smart-contract.

 ```
 const signer = provider.getSigner()